Medically reviewed by, Russell Braun RPH

 Most brand name drugs have a manufacturer copay coupon savings card available.
 The coupon will take the copay (or deductible amount owed per prescription) from whatever your insurance sets it at, and reduce it down to a specific amount set by the manufacturer.
 An example would be the insurance copay is $150 for brand drugs but the Eliquis coupon pays $140 of that cost leaving the patient with a small copay of $10.

 On the surface the Eliquis manufacturer copay coupon savings card sounds great, pay just a few dollars per month.
-However, beware of a few very important details that could cost you big bucks in the long run.
+However, beware of a few very important details.

 1. The higher your income, the higher the amount you will have to pay for each copay.
 Consequently, not everyone will get the lowest copay of $10.